 Hey there.
 I’m Carol J. Alexander.
 I’ve been writing for pleasure since I could hold a pencil and writing for pay since 2007.
 My work has been published in national and regional magazines all over North America.
 I have worked as a columnist for my local newspaper, several highly-trafficked blogs, and a few national publications.
 Discipline, attention to detail, and research and interviewing skills have made it possible for my writing to reach millions of readers.

-In addition to working for a byline (and a paycheck), I am the managing editor of a regional lifestyle magazine in the beautiful Shenandoah Valley.
-I lead a team of writers to keep a full editorial calendar, review query letters and make assignments, assign photographers and make appropriate selections from their submissions, and collaborate with layout and design on the perfect placement of stories, ads, and photographs to bring readers a stunning experience of their world.
+In addition to working for a byline (and a paycheck), I’m the former managing editor of a regional lifestyle magazine in the beautiful Shenandoah Valley.
+(Former because the magazine ceased publication in 2018.)
+In that role, I led a team of writers to keep a full editorial calendar, reviewed query letters and made assignments, assigned photographers and made appropriate selections from their submissions, and collaborated with layout and design on the perfect placement of stories, ads, and photographs to bring readers a stunning experience of their world.

-As an editor, I get a lot of mail from writers.
-Honestly, I often cringe.
+As an editor, I got a lot of mail from writers.
+Honestly, I cringe just thinking about it.
 If I worked at a large publication most queries would go straight to the trash.
-But, since I love helping new freelancers get a leg up, I often take the time necessary to walk them through the process of formulating their story ideas, pitches, and angles.
+But, since I love helping new freelancers get a leg up, I would often take the time necessary to walk them through the process of formulating their story ideas, pitches, and angles.

 If you, too, would like that kind of help—from an editor who knows what editors look for—then you are in the right place.